 Security is a complex term, consisting of different aspects and security layers.
-Each of them cuts and filters certain data and activity.
+Each of them cuts and filters certain data and activities.

-One of them is servers security which should work in full cooperation and coordination with the code.
+One of them is server security which should work in full cooperation and coordination with the code.
 Here we’re talking about:

 - separating php-pools for each website running on the server